digital-asset/da-marketplace/README.md

 ![4_click_launch](https://user-images.githubusercontent.com/71082197/98857332-ec817480-242c-11eb-956f-a2ceab185431.png)

 ### Add the parties
 Next, add the parties.
-Click on the "Live Data" tab, and first add the "Public" and "UserAdmin" parties by clicking the "Plus" next to their names:
+Click on the "Live Data" tab, and first add the `Public` and `UserAdmin` parties by clicking the "Plus" next to their names:

 ![5_add_public](https://user-images.githubusercontent.com/71082197/98857333-ed1a0b00-242c-11eb-809a-a7a8a5e983ef.png)